Grade Changes, Appeals

 The student must file an appeal within one semester after the grade is assigned (excluding summer).
 The court may waive the time limit if documented and verifiable exceptional circumstances cause a delay in submitting the appeal.

-Appeals for charges of plagiarism must be filed with the class instructor’s dean.
-For more information see section 2.17 of the WSU Policies and Procedures Manual.
+Appeals for academic misconduct are handled through the Student Academic Integrity process.
+For more information see section 2.17 of the WSU Policies and Procedures Manual (https://wichita.edu/policiesprocedures).